 Science shows that writing lists can help you remember things better, especially in high-stress environments that require you to remain calm while doing important work.
 In medicine, for instance, checklists can mean the difference between a patient’s life or death.
-The World Health Organization (WHO) created a Surgical Safety Checklist in 2008, in the hopes of reducing the death rate following high-risk surgeries.
-Recently, the British Journal of Surgery studied a database covering the records of 12 million patients in Scotland, and discovered that since the requirement was introduced over a decade ago, the country’s post-operation mortality rate has fallen by 36.6 percent.
+The World Health Organization (W.H.O.) created a Surgical Safety Checklist in 2008, in the hopes of reducing the death rate following high-risk surgeries.
+Recently, the British Journal of Surgery studied a database covering the records of 12 million patients in Scotland, and discovered that since the requirement was introduced over a decade ago, the country’s post-operation mortality rate has fallen by 36.6%.

 It motivates you when you feel overwhelmed